bialimed/miams/README.md

     └── test/                           # Scripts and data to test the workflows

 ### 2. Configure application
-Configure resources used by the workflow in `application.properties`.
+Configure resources used by the workflow in `jflow/application.properties.tpl`.

 All the detail on configuration options can be find in `app/docs/jflow_advanced_configuration.html`.